NVIDIA/aistore/python/pyaisloader/README.md

 > For all benchmark types, `--cleanup`, or `-c`, if set to `True`, clean-up will either **(i)** destroy the entire bucket if the benchmark created the bucket or **(ii)** destroy any objects that were added to the pre-existing bucket during the benchmark (and pre-population).

+## Benchmark Results

+Results from all workers are combined before they are displayed. `Latency Avg` is the total operation time divided by the total number of operations across all workers, so workers are weighted by the number of operations they completed.
+Workers that completed no operations are excluded from `Latency Min` and `Latency Max`.
+If no workers completed an operation, all latency values are reported as zero.

 #### Type: PUT

 Runs time/size based benchmark with 100% PUT workload.